 6. How long does it take to receive a completed mobile testing session?

 Most Mobile Recorder sessions are completed within hours.
 Demographics and screening requirements will affect fulfillment time.

 7. Do participants have to be sitting at their computers to complete mobile tests?

 No. Mobile tests may be completed anywhere that’s safe and legal to use a mobile device (i.e. never while driving).
 Participants are not "tethered" to a computer.
 This means a participant can freely move about and test anywhere from the park to the couch at home.

 8. Do I need to change how I structure test tasks or questions for mobile?

 Yes.
-Avoid written answers when possible, rather, have people speak them aloud instead.
+Avoid written answers when possible.
+Instead, have people speak them aloud.